Refreshing German Cucumber Dill Salad to serve as a salad side dish during the hotter months of the year.

 Dill herb and fish go hand in hand.

-In Austria, you will often see cucumber dill salad dressing served with Vienna Schnitzel, Parsley Butter Potatoes, and Lingonberry Jam.
+In Austria, you will often see cucumber dill salad dressing served with Wiener Schnitzel, Parsley Butter Potatoes, and Lingonberry Jam.

 Otherwise, feel free to serve up this delicious creamy cucumber salad with a vegetarian or vegan meal.